 This British film is a modest stab at a psycho-thriller.
 It was highly acclaimed in some places – at least according to the videocassette cover (I admit I was fooled by the prominently displayed legend “pitch black horror”).
 It has imported Thora Birch from American Beauty (1999) in the central role (affecting a wavering British accent) and Embeth Davidtz in a minor part as a psychologist for international marquee value.
 Also present, playing one of the girls, is Keira Knightley, just before she burst onto the scene as a major new discovery.

-Director Nick Hamm was later brought to the US to make the cloning horror story Godsend (2004) and subsequently made the non-genre Killing Bono (2011).
+Director Nick Hamm was later brought to the US to make the cloning horror story Godsend (2004) and subsequently made the non-genre Killing Bono (2011) and The Journey (2016).